 The EFCC argue somewhat differently on why they have been performing below the public expectation.
-EFCC argue that Nigeria's situation is critical and the agency is overwhelmed by exceptional high incidence of corruption at the public and the private sectors (Ribadu, 2004b).
+They argue that Nigeria's situation is critical and the agency is overwhelmed by exceptional high incidence of corruption at the public and the private sectors.
 The unending list of cases catalogued on its website shows how critical the situation is.
-EFCC blame mostly the justice system that permits accused persons to use frivolous technicalities to delay the course of justice and this is often done in orchestrated conspiracy and connivance of some lawyers and court judges (Ribadu, 2004b).
-Other reasons given by the EFCC includes: budgetary constraints and issues associated with funding, court administrative bureaucracy involving transfer and promotion of judges; court congestion and undue slow pace of court proceedings as some of the drawbacks precluding it from satisfactory performance (Magu, 2015).
-EFCC has also been criticised for lack of staff with the necessary expertise in prosecuting corruption offences (Obua, 2010).
+EFCC blame mostly the justice system that permits accused persons to use frivolous technicalities to delay the course of justice and this is often done in orchestrated conspiracy and connivance of some lawyers and court judges (Nuhu Ribadu, 2004).
+Other reasons given by the EFCC includes; budgetary constraints and issues associated with funding, court administrative bureaucracy involving transfer and promotion of judges; court congestion and undue slow pace of court proceedings as some of the drawbacks precluding it from satisfactory performance (Ibrahim Magu, 2015).
+EFCC has also been criticised for lack of staff with the necessary expertise in prosecuting corruption offences.
 Cases abound where technical lapses from the EFCC has defeated or prolonged cases unduly.
 There are also issues of weak evidence presented at trials as well as hostile and uncooperative witnesses.
 To draw home this argument, how can EFCC list about 100-150 count charges on a given case?
-(Punch, 18 January 2016).
 The charges listed for instance, in the case of Raymond Dokpesi of DAAR Communications accused of complicity in the \$32 billion arms fund supports this argument.
-It is this type of lapse in legal technicality that has surrounded most of the unduly prolonged EFCC cases and explains what Bolaji Owasanoye (2014) highlights as "high profile corruption cases crawling or gone to sleep"
+It is this type of lapse in legal technicality has surrounded